Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Suns

 Nikola Jokic Insights vs. the Suns

-- He's connected on 0.8 threes per game, or 5.9% of his team's makes from beyond the arc this season.

-- Jokic's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Suns have a middling offense in terms of tempo, ranking 19th with 101.4 possessions per contest.
+- This season, Nikola Jokic has made 9.4 shots from the floor per game, which accounts for 18.1% of his team's total makes.

-- Defensively, the Suns are sixth in the NBA, conceding 111.6 points per game.
+- Allowing 111.6 points per contest, the Suns are the sixth-ranked squad in the NBA defensively.

-- In terms of assists, the Suns have conceded 23.4 per game, third in the league.
+- Looking at assists, the Suns are third in the league, allowing 23.4 per game.

 Nikola Jokic vs. the Suns